 The Board holds at least four (4) regular meetings per year.
 Additional meetings may be scheduled if necessary to discuss and resolve on urgent basis.
 Meetings are called with sufficient notice period.
 Participation via telephone is permitted.
 Directors are expected to attend all Board and Committee meetings on which they serve.
 Board members are also expected to spend the time needed to discharge their responsibilities appropriately.
 Members of the Management team who are not Directors may be invited to attend and speak at meetings on matters relating to their respective areas of responsibilities.

 Unless varied by the terms of reference, meetings and proceedings of the Board will be governed by the Constitution of the Company.

 The Board may invite external parties such as auditors (both internal and/or external auditors), solicitors or consultants as and when the need arises.
 Such invited parties may attend part or all of the Board meeting at the discretion of the Board.

 5.2 Notice of Meeting, Agenda and Board Papers

 The Company Secretary prepares the notice of meeting and agenda for each meeting.
-The Company generally adopts the Company’s Articles of Association for disseminating notice of meeting and agenda.
-The appropriate preparatory Board papers are sent to the Board members in advance of the meetings to allow adequate meeting preparation.
+The Company generally adopts the Constitution of the Company for disseminating notice of meeting and agenda.
+The appropriate preparatory Board papers are sent to the Board members at least five (5) business days in advance of the meetings to allow adequate meeting preparation.